sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 - Owner of the System.

-- There must be at least one Primary Subscription Admin and 1 Secondary Subscription Admin for each System Account.
+- There must be at least one Primary Subscription Admin and one Secondary Subscription Admin for each System Account.

 - By default, the requestor is assigned as the primary subscription admin.
 The **Email address** automatically displaysmthe organisation email address of the requestor and cannot be edited.